 Who doesn't want that?!

-Other than helping with the "burning" sensation ... beta-alanine has been shown to produce a long list of benefits:
+Other than helping with the "burning" sensation ... the long list of beta-alanine benefits include:

 • Increase time to exhaustion during intense exercise